 Another approach is that of considering higher gradients of the displacements.
-This line was initiated by KORTEWEG (1901) for fluids and by TOUPIN (1962) and MINDLIN (1965) within elasticity, and later induced also for plasticity.
+This line was initiated by KORTEWEG (1901) for fluids and by TOUPIN (1962), GREEN/ RIVLIN (1964a and b), and MINDLIN (1965) within elasticity, and later induced also for plasticity.
 The appealing feature of these theories is that no new kinematical concepts like COSSERATs' micro spins had to be invented, since only the higher derivatives of the classical displacements are considered.